varnish/varnish-wiki/source/content/tutorials/wordpress/wp_step_by_step.rst

 Varnish is very powerful but can be daunting at first.
 Luckily for us there are many resources online and has an active community behind ready to help.
-If you are stuck or want to know more you can visit the `varnish cache website`_ *or search in our wiki for a solution* .
+If you are stuck or want to know more you can visit the `varnish cache website`_ *or search in this wiki for a solution* .

 17. Go further
 --------------